-The data below summarizes performance data by age, geographic location, and race/ethnicity for CY 2011 (CY 2010 for one program) with the p-values from chi-square tests used to detect whether there were statistically significant differences in performance between groups.
-The results demonstrate that there are disparities by age, geographic location (all except one program), and race/ethnicity.
-In addition, we also evaluated whether the measure could detect disparities by income (within program), children's health status (based on their medical diagnoses), Medicaid program type, commercial product line, and preferred language for program communications.
-We detected disparities based on each of these various factors, but data on all of these characteristics were not consistently available for all programs so we are presenting disparities data on those characteristics that were most consistently available and had the greatest standardization
+The same data sources were used as described in 1b.2.
+The data below summarizes performance data by geographic location and race/ethnicity for CY 2011 (CY 2010 for one program) with the p-values from chi-square tests used to detect whether there were statistically significant differences in performance between groups.
+Disparities by geographic location were detected for two programs.
+Statistically significant difference in performance by race and ethnicity also were detected in the two programs for which there were race/ethnicity data.
+In addition, we also evaluated whether the measure could detect disparities by income (within program), children's health status (based on their medical diagnoses), Medicaid program type, CHIP dental plan, commercial product line, and preferred language for program communications.
+We additionally detected disparities by health status, dental plan and Medicaid program type, but data on all of these characteristics were not consistently available for all programs so we are presenting disparities data on those characteristics that were most consistently available and had the greatest standardization

 Data1b.4.
-Disparities in Performance by Child Age, Geographic Location and Race/Ethnicity
+Disparities in Performance by Geographic Location and Race/Ethnicity